 forward.
 By increasing injection speeds within the warp core, plasma accelerators and plasma injectors, the vessel

 For more information about the ideas used behind the scenes to create warp technology, warp factors and

 subspace mechanics, please visit the amazing Star Trek Wikipedia Memory Alpha or the ultimate reference site

 Ex Astris Scientia.

 Original NX-01 Computer Interface Design by Mike Okuda.
-NX-01 Mission Logo/Patch by Wendy Drapanas.
+NX-01 Mission Logo by Wendy Drapanas.